fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

    For this reason, we will only focus on methods that sample from static probability distributions.

 3. **Applying adversarial perturbations**
    One could argue that technically these approaches do not fit the domain randomization category, since the perturbations are not necessarily random.
-However, I think this concept is an interesting compliment to the previously mentioned sampling methods.
+Nonetheless, I think this concept is an interesting compliment to the previously mentioned sampling methods.
 In particular, I want to highlight the following two ideas.
    [Mandlekar et al.](http://vision.stanford.edu/pdf/mandlekar2017iros.pdf) proposed physically plausible perturbations of the domain parameters by randomly deciding (Bernoulli experiment) when to add a rescaled gradient of the expected return w.r.t. the domain parameters.
 Moreover,the paper includes an ablation analysis on the effect of adding noise to the domain parameters or directly to the states.
    [Pinto et al.](https://arxiv.org/pdf/1703.02702.pdf) suggested to add a antagonist agent whose goal is to hinder the protagonist agent (the policy to be trained) from fulfilling its task.
 Both agents are trained simultaneously and make up a zero-sum game.
    In general, adversarial approaches may provide a particularly robust policy.
 However, without any further restrictions, it is always possible create scenarios in which the protagonist agent can never win, i.e., the policy will not learn the task.